10 Unmissable hikes in Thailand

 At this point, you will need to turn around and return along the path the same way you came.
 On the way back, stop at Wang Bua Ban waterfall.
 This is another small waterfall where you can sit on the rocks and dip your feet into the water.
 This waterfall can also be accessed directly from the road further up the hill, on the way to Doi Suthep.
 There is a small pavilion here and many local families will come here at the weekend to splash in the water and take in the views of Chiang Mai.

-Woman on hiking trail at Huay Kaew waterfall, overlooking the city skyline of Chiang Mai, surrounded by trees.
+Woman on hiking trail at Huay Kaew waterfall, overlooking the city skyline of Chiang Mai, surrounded by trees, Thailand

-6. John Suwan viewpoint, Koh Tao – Popular hike with gorgeous ocean views
+6. John Suwan viewpoint, Koh Tao - For gorgeous ocean views

 Distance: 0.5km